About us

 Knapp, Cathy

-Cathy Knapp has a background stemming from almost 30 years in the aviation industry with over 15 of these years spent in Human Resources where she was the sole HR professional working in Canada for the world’s largest airline.
-In this role, Cathy wore many hats and acquired a wealth of experience building a diverse portfolio including Labour Relations, Employee Relations, Conflict Resolution, Investigations, Disability Management, Compensation & Benefits, Performance & Development, Occupational Health & Safety, with both unionized and non-unionized workgroups.
-A significant portion of her experience was gained from working through the challenging dynamics arising from Chapter 11, restructuring, and mergers.
+Cathy is a Chartered Arbitrator (C. Arb) & Mediator (C. Med).
+Her career background stems from almost 30 years in the aviation industry, with over 15 spent in Human Resources as the Canadian HR Manager for the world’s largest airline.
+In this generalist role, Cathy wore many hats.
+She acquired a wealth of experience building a diverse portfolio, including Labour Relations, Employee Relations, Conflict Resolution, Investigations, Disability Management, Compensation & Benefits, Performance Development, and Occupational Health & Safety, with unionized and non-unionized workgroups.
+Much of her experience was gained through the challenging dynamics arising from Chapter 11, restructuring, and mergers.

-Cathy launched her own private practice, “Cathy Knapp, ADR Services Inc.” in January 2017, a practice dedicated to neutral work in the areas of workplace mediation & labour arbitration.
-As a neutral, she assists employers, unions, and employees alike in resolving conflict.
+Cathy launched her private practice, “Cathy Knapp, ADR Services Inc.” in January 2017, a practice dedicated to neutral work in workplace mediation, labour arbitration, investigations, assessments, and facilitation.
+As a neutral, she assists employers, unions, and employees in resolving conflict and applies a trauma-informed approach to her work.

 Matthews, Laura